Skip to content

 • Generic training loop — callbacks, early stopping, schedulers, AMP, gradient clipping, gradient accumulation, and seeded reproducibility.

-• Content-addressed checkpoint management — FIRST / Q1 / Q2 / Q3 / LAST / BEST tags and a runs/best symlink that always points at your lowest-error run (lowest-loss for paradigm runs without a supervised error).
+• Content-addressed checkpoint management — FIRST / Q1 / Q2 / Q3 / LAST / BEST tags, ordered history → LAST → ancillary commits, and a runs/best pointer that advances only after the final durable save.

 • Custom metrics injection — plug in any callable(Y_true, Y_pred) -> float via NNTrainParams.extra_metrics.